V4Fire/Core/src/core/kv-storage/README.md

 ### Custom namespaces

-All values are stored within local storage are placed in a global namespace, i.e., you can override any value you have.
+All values are stored within a local storage are placed in the global namespace, i.e., you can override any value you have.
-If you want to isolate data from other data, you can specify a custom namespace.
-Mind, that you still can override or remove these values from storage by using global API.
+If you want to isolate data from other data, you can specify the custom namespace.
+Mind, that you still can override or remove these values from the storage by using global API.

 ```js
 import * as kv from 'core/kv-storage';